If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 Baños is famous for its hot springs.
 Each day, the town’s many public baths are filled with revitalizing mineral water that springs from the earth, warmed by lava flowing beneath your feet.

-In the itinerary above, I recommended an evening spent lounging in the water at the Luna Volcan Pools.
+I recommended an evening spent lounging in the water at the Luna Volcan Pools in the itinerary above.
 These private pools were definitely my favorite in Baños, but the city has many other baths that fit every budget.

 If you’d like to mingle with the locals or enjoy some time in and around the water for a bit less, I recommend taking a soak at Termas de la Virgen.
 This large pool is often pretty busy, but entry costs just $2 or $3 (depending on the time of day).